arthurgassner/swisscycling-vertical-frontend/docs/submit_a_ride.md

 You believe that you've completed the challenge?

 Congratulations!
-Then please send me a proof of your ride to me via email.
+If you'd like to appear on the leaderboard, you can send me a recording[^1] of your ride via [email](mailto:arth.gassner@gmail.com).
 After carefully reviewing your ride, it will be added to the leaderboard.

+[^1]: For example a Strava link.

 !!! success "Prize"
-    If you've beaten my current best-time, I promise to ship you a toblerone.
+    If you've beaten my current best-time, I promise to send you a toblerone.